 1. Identifying Risks

 The first step of the risk management process involves identifying possible risks that may affect the outcome of a particular project or a business as a whole.
-There are many different types of risks to consider, such as legal risks, market risks, environmental risks, and regulatory risks.
+There are many types of risks to consider, such as legal risks, market risks, environmental risks, and regulatory risks.
 When risks are visible within an organization, this information can be used to help minimize their effects.
 To identify risks within an organization, it is necessary to analyze internal history and experience.
 It can also be helpful to conduct external research and consult with industry professionals about possible risks that could be encountered at any point.

 2. Measuring Risks